Forsyth-Futures/NC-Child-Care-Statistical-Reports/README.md

-# North Carolina Child Care Statistical Report
+# North Carolina Child Care Statistical Reports

 The North Carolina Division of Child Development and Early Education's Statistical Detail Report is a 1000+ page monthly statement providing child care licensing data for each of the more than 9000 individual child care centers and family child care homes across NC.